 Arrange the legumes in a single layer on a tray.
 Dehydrate for 6 to 12 hours at 125ºF until they are cracked and dry.

 There are so many benefits to dehydrating your own food for backpacking and camping meals that it’s hard not to run out and pick up a dehydrator immediately!

 Dehydrated meals weigh less and use up less space, but the prepackaged versions are often expensive and not as flavorful as a home-cooked meal.
 Preparing your own dehydrated meals is the easiest way to enjoy delicious food on your next camping adventure while saving money and reducing your pack’s weight.

 What is your favorite dehydrated meal?
 Let us know in the comments below.
-Did you find this article useful?
+Have we missed any of the best foods to dehydrate for hiking or camping?
 Feel free to share it with your family and friends.